tonikelope/megadown/README.md

 ## Dependencies:

  * OpenSSL with support for AES 128 CTR and AES 128/256 CBC (crypto stuff)
- * python >= 2.6 (JSON parsing, MegaCrypter password links, regex group matching and some string stuff)
+ * python >= 2.6 (JSON parsing, MC password protected links, regex group matching and some string stuff)
  * wget (downloading)
  * pv (monitor the progress of data)